tashian/nerdcoach/content/how-i-coach.md

 Listening is a huge component of coaching.
 I make space for you, and in that space we're able to see some patterns, motivations, and opportunities for growth.
 I help you bring unconscious patterns into the light, where we can work with them.

+Most of our work will happen in these three areas, and we'll often move between them in a session.

 ## Questions?